x

 Help find resources

 If your loved one is open to you finding some resources for them, taking this off their plate will be extremely helpful!
-Many therapy options help with trauma, including Cognitive Behavioral Therapy, Exposure Therapy, and Group Therapy.
-If they are interested in starting therapy, you can save them some hassle by gathering the contact information of offices near them.
+Many mental health professionals offer specialized trauma treatment, including Cognitive Behavioral Therapy, Exposure Therapy, and Group Therapy.
+Support groups can offer a safe space for individuals to connect with others who have had similar experiences.
+Family therapy or couples counseling might also be beneficial for addressing how trauma affects relationships and family dynamics.
+If they are interested in starting therapy sessions, you can save them some hassle by gathering the contact information of offices near them.

 Check in with yourself